 The Samsung TU7000 is decent for HDR gaming.
 It provides a responsive gaming experience thanks to its low input lag, although the response time is only okay.
 However, it doesn't provide a satisfying HDR experience because it can't get bright enough to make highlights pop, and it doesn't have a wide color gamut.

 The Samsung TU7000 is a decent TV for use as a PC monitor.
 It has very low input lag, an okay response time, and it can display proper chroma 4:4:4, so text looks sharp and legible.
 There's also no risk of permanent burn-in from constantly displaying a static desktop interface.
 Unfortunately, it has narrow viewing angles, so the image looks washed out at the edges if you sit up close.

 The stand is plastic and supports the TV well, but it still wobbles a bit when nudged.
-Unlike the Samsung NU6900, the stand doesn't need to be screwed on.
-Instead, it's just inserted into the TV, which makes the installation process much easier.
+Instead of being screwed on, the stand is simply inserted into the TV, which makes the installation process much easier.

 Footprint of the 55 inch TV stand: 39.8" x 10.1"

-The back of the TV is plastic and has the same etched horizontal texture as other recent Samsung TVs, such as the Samsung TU8000.
+The back of the TV is plastic and has the same etched horizontal texture as other recent Samsung TVs, like the Samsung TU8000.
 The inputs are side-facing, making them easier to access when the TV is wall-mounted.
-There are tracks to cable management guide cables towards the feet and clips to hold them in place.
+There are tracks for cable management to guide cables towards the feet and clips to hold them in place.

 The TV is fairly thin and shouldn't stick out when wall-mounted.

 The build quality is decent, similar to the Samsung Q60/Q60T QLED.
 There are no issues with the construction; however, it wobbles a bit.

 The Samsung 7 Series has an excellent contrast ratio.
 It displays deep blacks, which is great for dark room viewing.
 Unfortunately, there's no local dimming to further improve the contrast.
 Note that the contrast may vary between units.